lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

         Z = IntegerToString (z, nLen)
    ~~~

-2. Encrypt the random integer Z using the recipient's RSA public key
+2. Encrypt the random integer z using the recipient's RSA public key
    (n,e), and convert the resulting integer c to a ciphertext C, a
    byte string of length nLen: